-The Pre-Observation Conference is a meeting between the evaluator and educator held five or fewer days prior to the observation.
+The Pre-Observation Conference is a meeting between the evaluator and educator held five or fewer days prior to the observation and no sooner than the day following the Pre-Conference.
 Evaluators must provide "reasonable notification" of the Pre-Observation Conference to the educator.
 As a rule of thumb, "reasonable notification" should be considered 48 hours in advance of the Pre-Observation Conference excluding weekends and holidays.